Medical expert of the article

 - Subarachnoid hemorrhage.

-- Hypertensive-occlusive syndrome with volumetric processes, vascular accidents, brain traumas, carcinomatosis and sarcoidosis of membranes.
+- Hypertensive-occlusive syndrome in volumetric processes, vascular accidents, brain injuries, carcinomatosis and sarcoidosis of the membranes.

 - Pseudotumor (Pseudotumor cerebri).